ShivShah19/Advance-To-Do-list/README.md

 # ToDo List Web App

 A simple web application to manage your tasks with priority levels.
-You can add tasks, mark them as complete, delete tasks, and filter tasks by priority and completion status.
+You can add tasks, mark them as complete, delete tasks, and filter tasks by priority and completion status. and our tasks persist even after refreshing the page or closing the browser.

 ## Features